themcaffee/GoSquatch/README.md

 _Why is it so fast?_

-First, there is a seperately built and published docker image `themcaffee/gosquatch` that builds an extremely lean docker image with only an alpine image and a small binary program file.
+First, there is a separately built and published docker image `themcaffee/gosquatch` that builds an extremely lean docker image with only an alpine image and a small binary program file.
 This allows for this action to pull a very small image hosted on Github that only takes about 3s to pull down.
 Second, because this is written in Go this allows for a tight binary with super fast execution with the minimal depencies built in the binary.
 The step to build the pages varies depending on size but will generally be less than 1 second.